justinlietz93/Prometheus_Void-Dynamics_Model/FUVDM_Overview.md

 # FUVDM Overview

 > Author: Justin K. Lietz
+> ORCID: 0009-0008-9028-1366
 > Date: August 9, 2025
 >
 > This research is protected under a dual-license to foster open academic
-> research while ensuring commercial applications are aligned with the project's ethical principles.<br>
+> research while ensuring commercial applications are aligned with the project's ethical principles.
 > Commercial use requires written permission from Justin K. Lietz.
 > See LICENSE file for full terms.

 Note on scope and merge resolution

 - This file was reconciled to include a comprehensive macro banner and overview while enforcing the repository’s policy: RD is the canonical baseline; EFT/KG content is quarantined as future work and explicitly labeled.

 ## Macro Banner: Core Equations and Mappings